 - Short footnote or subsequent citation: If you refer to the same source multiple times in a report, you don’t have to use a full footnote or endnote citation each time.
 Instead, for the second and later references, use this short form of the full reference note.
 It includes a locator for the specific information found, plus abbreviated source information.

-, you can create a source citation starting from either Tree view or Person view in Family Tree Maker 2014.
+With MacKiev’s best-selling Family Tree Maker software, you can create a source citation starting from either Tree view or Person view in Family Tree Maker 2019.

 In Tree view, look in the right panel, where you see facts about the person whose profile is highlighted.
 Each fact with a source citation has a source icon (it looks like a quill pen writing on paper) to its right; click to add a new source.
 Facts without source citations have no icon.
 Mouse over the fact and a source citation icon with a plus sign appears.
 Click on it to add a citation for that fact.